 Another thing to keep in mind, is when people say that 3-5 years is long enough to stay on a job this can hurt you especially, when you apply for housing and credit.
 If the lender sees a job-hopping pattern or pretty much instability in your employment history this can hurt you as far as getting housing and credit.
 In other words, the lender may be very hesitant.
 Longevity on a job can be a big help when applying for credit.
 Longevity on a job can also play a key role when applying for a job because, if a potential employer(s) sees instability in your work-history this can hurt you when being considered for a job.
 Overlooking potential employees for employment because they’ve stayed on a job or in a position for what many may consider to be too long is a form of discrimination.
 If you’re already rich and have money then none of this may apply to you however, think about all of this seriously and deep.
 The other thing to think about is unless, you have a full-time job or position making 300-plus dollars an hour, how would you be able to save/plan for retirement if you only stay on a job 3-5 years?
 Full-benefits and job-security are important on every job too.

 Here are a few important questions.
 The people, regardless of who they are that may try to pressure you into going to school and taking out student-loans what financial positions are they willing AND able to take to relieve you of those student-loan(s) and your other bills if something happens to where you are unable to comfortably pay and keep current those student-loan(s) along with your other everyday living-expenses?
 I’m also speaking in terms of if you either cannot find a job or get a job that pays in accordance to your level of education to pay your student-loans and your living expenses.
 Will they also be able to prevent and remove the bad credit-rating(s) from your credit that directly and indirectly resulted from the delinquent and defaulted student-loans?
 Furthermore, are they willing AND able to relieve you of those student-loans and the liens placed against your properties, wages, assets, retirement(s), etc. with no obligations, whatsoever?
 These same questions also apply to any and all school and tax-levy measures that may not legitimately be needed.
 Remember.
-It’s your credit, your future, your assets and your finances that are potentially going be at serious risk.
+It’s your credit, your future, your assets and your finances that are all going to be placed at serious risk.
 Not theirs.
 Why would you line the pockets of another person(s) or institution(s) pockets at the expense of your own pockets becoming MORE empty?
 Think about it.
 In other words, how’s that really going to be beneficial to you?
-Who’s REALLY reaping financial benefits between the school(s) and the student(s)?
+Who’s REALLY reaping excellent financial benefits between the school(s) and the student(s)?
 You may get an education however, you still need money to live on.
-When it comes to student-loans, medical-bills, taxes and child-support the creditors, The Government and the legal-system are not going to take no, maybe or I’ll think about it or any other similar answers as far as them being paid.
+When it comes to student-loans, medical-bills, taxes and child-support the creditors, The Government and the legal-system are not going to take no, maybe or I’ll think about it nor any similar answers as far as them being paid.
 When it comes to school and student-loans there’s a VERY thin line between making excuses and facing reality.
 People will more often than not tell you what you want to hear just to get what they want.
 The question “What can you do without an education?” has always been brought up however, what kind of future would you really have being loaded-down with student-loan debt along with your other living-expenses despite you having a job and an education?
 What kind of future would you really have being legally-married to someone in the same situation?
 One or a few major medical-bills could cause everything to be destroyed financially.
 When you take on student-loan debt or if you’re thinking about marrying someone whom has student-loan debt this is something additional to think about, regardless.
 What would you do if you got into a bad situation regarding some, if not all of the above-mentioned and then no one is around to bail you out nor is willing to bail you out?
 Do you, yourself have a legitimate plan that will bail you out financially?